jaredhanson/www.oauth2orize.org/docs/user-agent.md

 user's consent for the permissions the application is requesting.
 These prompts interleve a series of HTTP requests to and from the users browser, _between_ the authorization request and response.

+When the user interacts with the prompts, the interaction is occuring directly between the user and the authorization server.
+This has a number of important security benefits, with a primary one being that the user's password is never given to the client.